Rays to split spring training at Disney, Tropicana Field - NewsBreak

 “We are thrilled to be bringing Major League Baseball back to Walt Disney World Resort,” Disney Sports Vice President Faron Kelley said in a news release.
 “We’re always looking for top tier events, like the Rays’ Spring Training for our guests to enjoy at ESPN Wide World of Sports Complex.”

 The Rays have played three regular season games at the Disney facility, winning all three against the Texas Rangers in 2007.
-The next year, the Rays swept the Toronto Blue Jays, improving their record to 6-0 at the ballpark.
+The next year, the Rays swept the Toronto Blue Jays, improving their record to 6-0 at the Walt Disney World Resort stadium.

 The Rays said earlier this month that the team and Port Charlotte officials intend to develop a restoration plan for the Charlotte Sports Park.